scikit-beam/scikit-beam/doc/development/testguide.rst

 way we can automatically ensure that all doctest-like examples in our docstrings are correct.

-The Astropy test suite automatically detects and runs any doctests in the Astropy source code or documentation, or in affiliated packages using the Astropy test running framework.
+The Scikit-beam test suite automatically detects and runs any doctests in the Scikit-beam source code or documentation, or in affiliated packages using the Scikit-beam test running framework.
 For example doctests and detailed documentation on how to write them, see the full :mod:`doctest` documentation.

 .. note::

-   Since the narrative Sphinx documentation is not installed alongside the astropy source code, it can only be tested by running ``python setup.py test``, not by ``import astropy; astropy.test()``.
+   Since the narrative Sphinx documentation is not installed alongside the scikit-beam source code, it can only be tested by running ``python setup.py test``, not by ``import scikit-beam; scikit-beam.test()``.

 Skipping doctests
 -----------------